Curriculum Maps and Resources

 SpringBoard was adopted by the district in the spring of 2017 as the primary resource to teach ELA in grades 6-12.

 SpringBoard is built on the foundational principles of embedded assessments that are back-mapped from advanced placement courses and college/career readiness.
 SpringBoard uses compelling themes and multiple genres of text including fiction, non-fiction, poetry, drama, as well as multiple modes to develop essential thinking skills preparing students for high school and beyond.
 Students will analyze text, collect evidence, think critically as well as cultivate real-world writing skills.
 SpringBoard tracks student learning while fostering strong study habits and cultivating indispensable organizational skills.

 SpringBoard is structured as both an online and print resource that can be used to differentiate class assignments based on Lexile levels and/or student needs.
 Included in the resource is free access to ZINC, which is a database of informational text that is engaging, applicable, current, and is aligned to both themes and texts cultivating 21st Century Skills.

 SCSD#1 adopted Avancemos (Spanish) and Bien Dit (French) as the primary resource to teach the Spanish and French curriculum for grades 7-12.

-These programs use a thematic approach to present the material from novice to intermediate-advanced proficiency levels.
-The materials were found to be research-based with ample authentic cultural relevance to the target languages.
+Both programs use a thematic approach to present the material from novice to intermediate-advanced proficiency levels.
+The materials are research-based with ample authentic cultural relevance to the target languages.

-Avancemos/Bien Dit is structured as both an online and print resource.
-Parent surveys indicated the need for access to online resources.
+Avancemos and Bien Dit are structured as both online and print resources.
 The online component includes all student and teacher materials, assessments, and flexible class data management tools.
 Online digital access to every text will engage students, maximizing their learning experiences in reading, writing, and language development.